-For information, dates and methods of submission of the Speaking and Listening Test marks and sample, please refer to the Cambridge Handbook for the relevant year of assessment and the samples database at www.cambridgeinternational.org/samples
+For information, dates, and methods of submission of the Speaking and Listening Test marks and sample, please refer to the Cambridge Handbook for the relevant year of assessment and the samples database at www.cambridgeinternational.org/samples

-Marking: general principles
+Marking: General Principles

-Marking of the Speaking and Listening Test should be positive, rewarding achievement where possible, but clearly differentiating across the whole range of marks, where appropriate.
+Marking of the Speaking and Listening Test should be positive, rewarding achievement where possible but clearly differentiating across the whole range of marks available.

-The marker should look at the work and then make a judgement about which level statement is the best fit.
-In practice, work does not always match one level statement precisely so a judgement may need to be made between two or more level statements.
+The marker should look at the work and then make a judgment about which level statement is the "best fit".
+In practice, work does not always match one level statement precisely so a judgment may need to be made between two or more level statements.